 Through the use of firm price raw material purchase commitments and LME contracts, Quanex Corporation intends to protect cost of sales from the effects of changing prices of aluminum.
 To the extent that the raw material costs factored into the firm price sales commitments are matched with firm price raw material purchase commitments, changes in aluminum prices should have no effect.
 During fiscal 2007, 2006 and 2005, Quanex Corporation primarily relied upon firm price raw material purchase commitments to protect cost of sales tied to firm price sales commitments.
+At January 31, 2008, there were seven open LME forward contracts associated with metal exchange derivatives covering notional volumes of 1.3 million pounds with a fair value mark-to-market net gain of approximately \$68 thousand.
 At October 31, 2007 there were 14 open LME forward contracts associated with metal exchange derivatives covering notional volumes of 2.8 million pounds with a fair value mark-to-market net loss of approximately \$49,000.
-The \$49,000 was recorded as cost of sales with the offsetting liability reflected as a current liability on the balance sheet.
+These contracts are not designated as hedging instruments, and any mark-to-market net gain or loss is recorded in cost of sales with the offsetting amount reflected as a current asset or liability on the balance sheet.
 There were no outstanding LME forward contracts as of October 31, 2006.